CodeDesign2763/ACDG/README.md

 ![CLI example for special mode](./descr/SpecialModeTest.png)

-We use the [java.bnf](./src/java.bnf) grammar file, as well as one of the XML tree processing strategies available in the program (for the Java language).
-In the future, a more versatile strategy will probably be developed specifically for this mode.
+This example uses the [java.bnf](./src/java.bnf) grammar file as well as one of the XML tree processing strategies available in the program (for the Java language).
+In the future, perhaps a more versatile strategy will be developed specifically for this mode.

 #### The resulting UML class diagram